Chinzillla/bag_of_words/README.md

 This is sorted alphabetically and contains each unique word only once

+We also create a frequency hashmap to track how many times each word appears across all sentences:
+{brandon:1, doing:1, family:1, hi:1, meet:1, name:1, nice:1}

 How:

+How:

 6. Todo: We create vectors for each sentence based on our vocabulary

 Each sentence is represented as a vector where each position corresponds to a word in our vocabulary.
-We mark 1 if the word is present, 0 if not
+We mark with the frequency if the word is present, 0 if not

 - Hi my name is Brandon → [1,0,0,1,0,1,0]
 - Nice to meet you → [0,0,0,0,1,0,1]